 Objective 6.
 Protection of Special Sites.
 To manage lands that are geologically or culturally important in a manner that takes into account their unique qualities.

 Performance Measure 6.1.
-Program Participants shall identify special sites and manage them in a manner appropriate for their unique features.
+Certified Organizations shall have a program to identify special sites and manage them in a manner appropriate for their unique features.

 Indicators:

-1. Use of information such as existing natural heritage data, expert advice or consultationin identifying or selecting special sites for protection.
+1. Use of information such as existing natural heritage data, expert advice or stakeholder consultation, and consultation with Indigenous Peoples in identifying or selecting special sites for protection.

 2. Appropriate mapping, cataloging and management of identified special sites.